 - learning to forgive, to live and let live, and to release or unburden from hurts

-There is no doubt that the above only touches on the solutions to some of the challenges we’re seeing today.
+There is no doubt that the above only touches on the solutions to some of the challenges we’re seeing in today’s culture change.
 There are plenty of other “hot button” discussions (e.g. consent violations & the definitions thereof) happening all over and is getting plenty of attention.
 Par for the course, our eyes and voices go right to the bright and dramatic, often bypassing the quieter and deeper issues at hand that helped bring them to pass.